CS-LucasGuimaraes/MaratonaCIn2023/README.md

-# MaratonaCIn 2023 Entry Contest Submissions
+# MaratonaCIn 2023 Entry Contest

 Welcome to my repository for the 2023 MaratonaCIn entry contest!